-The primary objective of WDCHL is to operate as a successful business in relation to its investments and the monitoring roles assigned to it under contract by the Council.
+The primary objective of The Group is to operate as a successful business in relation to its investments and the monitoring roles assigned to it under contract by the Council.
 The Group aims to improve the long term value and financial return that the Council receives from its trading undertakings.

-WDCHL is a profit oriented entity for the purposes of New Zealand equivalents to International Financial Reporting Standards (NZ IFRS).
+The Group is a profit-oriented entity for the purposes of New Zealand equivalents to International Financial Reporting Standards (NZ IFRS).

-The financial statements of WDCHL group are for the year ended 30 June 2022.
-The financial statements were authorised for issue by the Board of Directors on 18 January 2024.
+The financial statements of The Group are for the year ended 30 June 2023.
+The financial statements were authorised for issue by the Board of Directors on 2 May 2025.